Wing5000/Starknet_lottery_Tubbly_MVP/README.md

 The static site is in `dist/` — perfect for Vercel/Netlify.

+## Deployment

+Vercel's default `npm install` fails on the peer dependency declared by `@argent/get-starknet`.
+The repo ships with an `.npmrc` file that sets `legacy-peer-deps=true` so the build can succeed on Vercel and other CI environments.

 ## Configure

 - Contract address comes from `VITE_CONTRACT_ADDRESS` in `.env`.